-- derived from the City's total fiscal year budgeted amount for providing the uniform, not to exceed \$250.00 per employee per year, divided by 26 pay periods. - (d) Coveralls, pants or shorts (Meter Readers only) and shirt uniforms for all Meter Readers, Shop and Solid Waste employees. - (e) Coveralls or special protective clothing for those employees whose work is such that severe damage to clothing is expected. - 20.8 The City will provide at its expense physical examinations required by the State of California for certain classes of drivers licenses for those employees required to have said licenses.
-Effective September 15, 2002, the City shall commence reimbursing employees for said license renewal fees. - 20.9 An annual tool allowance of five hundred fifty dollars (\$550) shall be paid to all Regular employees classified as Mechanic II, Welder, or Working Supervisor-Shop effective January 31, 2016.
+(d) Coveralls, pants or shorts (Meter Readers only) and shirt uniforms for all Meter Readers, Shop and Solid Waste employees.

+(e) Coveralls or special protective clothing for those employees whose work is such that severe damage to clothing is expected.

+20.8 The City will provide at its expense physical examinations required by the State of California for certain classes of drivers licenses for those employees required to have said licenses.
+Effective September 15, 2002, the City shall commence reimbursing employees for said license renewal fees.

+20.9 An annual tool allowance of five hundred fifty dollars (\$550) shall be paid to all Regular employees classified as Mechanic II, Welder, or Working Supervisor-Shop effective January 31, 2016.
 An annual tool allowance of three hundred seventy-five dollars (\$375) shall be paid to all employees classified as Mechanic I effective January 31, 2016.
-Effective upon Council ratification, an annual tool allowance of six hundred and fifty dollars (\$650) shall be paid to all Regular employees classified as Mechanic II, Welder, or Working Supervisor-Shop and four hundred and seventy-five dollars (\$475) shall be paid to all employees classified as Mechanic I. The tool allowance shall normally be paid in July of each year and it is to be used for the purpose of repair and replacement of tools for the ensuing fiscal year.
+Effective upon Council ratification on December 4, 2019, an annual tool allowance of six hundred and fifty dollars (\$650) shall be paid to all Regular employees classified as Mechanic II, Welder, or Working Supervisor-Shop and four hundred and seventy-five dollars (\$475) shall be paid to all employees classified as Mechanic II.
+The tool allowance shall normally be paid in July of each year and it is to be used for the purpose of repair and replacement of tools for the ensuing fiscal year.
 The first tool allowance shall be a prorated amount for that period of time from the employee's date of employment in a covered classification to the following July 1.
-If an employee's service is terminated, the final tool allowance shall be a prorated amount and any overpayment shall be withheld from any funds due the employee. - 20.10 Whenever any employee is subpoenaed to testify in court as a result of the employee's employment, the employee shall be paid for all regular time required in such activity. - 20.11 The Union's Business Representative and the City's Labor Relations Representative may agree to limit the useful lifetime of employee disciplinary documents. - 20.12 The City's Personnel Alcohol and Substance Abuse Policy and Procedure dated January 1, 1995, is hereby incorporated into the Memorandum of Understanding by reference.
-The parties will continue to meet and confer to modify the Personnel Alcohol and Substance Abuse Policy and Procedure in order to establish a "fitness for duty" policy that will apply to all employees. - 20.13 The City will provide training and/or reimburse Regular employees who are regularly assigned to tree trimming or gardening duties for the costs, including time off to attend such training, necessary to maintain a certificate issued by the International Society of Arboriculture, as a "Certified Arborist" or a certificate issued by the International Society of Arboriculture/Western Chapter as a "Certified Tree Worker." - 20.14 The City shall pay the reasonable cost of repair or replacement of uniforms, glasses, watches, or other personal property up to two hundred dollars (\$200.00) per incident, damaged in the course of employment.
+If an employee's service is terminated, the final tool allowance shall be a prorated amount and any overpayment shall be withheld from any funds due the employee.

+20.10 Whenever any employee is subpoenaed to testify in court as a result of the employee's employment, the employee shall be paid for all regular time required in such activity.

+20.11 The Union's Business Representative and the City's Labor Relations Representative may agree to limit the useful lifetime of employee disciplinary documents.

+20.12 The City's Personnel Alcohol and Substance Abuse Policy and Procedure dated November 27, 2018, is hereby incorporated into the Memorandum of Understanding by reference.

+20.13 The City will provide training and/or reimburse Regular employees who are regularly assigned to tree trimming or gardening duties for the costs, including time off to attend such training, necessary to maintain a certificate issued by the International Society of Arboriculture, as a "Certified Arborist" or a certificate issued by the International Society of Arboriculture/Western Chapter as a "Certified Tree Worker."

+20.14 The City shall pay the reasonable cost of repair or replacement of uniforms, glasses, watches, or other personal property up to two hundred dollars (\$200.00) per incident, damaged in the course of employment.
 This provision does not apply to items lost or damaged as a result of negligence of the employee.